Save-Dao/guide/docs/proposal-types.md

 -   **Membership** - Tributing capital and Requesting new shares to join the DAO
 -   **Funding** - Tributing Spoils or Requesting funds from the DAO to work on internal projects and improvements
 -   **Token** -  Request to add support for a new ERC20 token
--   **Trade**  - Request the DAO to swap one asset for another within the War Chest
+-   **Trade**  - Request the DAO to swap one asset for another within the Treasury
 -   **GuildKick** - Request to forcibly remove a malicious member through a vote
--   **Minion** - A contract that allows execution of arbitrary calls i.e swapping assets in War Chest
+-   **Minion** - A contract that allows execution of arbitrary calls i.e swapping assets in Treasury

 ### Proposal Process